-Labia minora and majora may have different shape and appearance
+Labia minora and majora may have different shapes and appearance

 in women, which is usually present secondary to genetics or due to

 other factors such as hormonal, environmental, time (age) or a

 childbirth.
 Abnormally shaped, asymmetrical, or larger labia may lead